 NMSU enjoys a national reputation for its Cooperative Education and Internship Program.
 The co-op/internship program is the premier experiential education program at NMSU.
 This formally recognized educational program, administered by NMSU Career Services, allows students to complete a co-op/internship experience during the fall, spring, or summer semesters and earn an official and permanent notation on their academic transcript.

-Our mission is to provide experience-based learning for NMSU students through paid employment in practical, curriculum-related work assignments structured to meet student’s interests, abilities, and career goals while meeting employers’ needs.
+Our goal is to provide experience-based learning for NMSU students through paid employment in practical, curriculum-related experiences structured to meet student’s interests, abilities, and career goals while meeting employers’ needs.

-The essence of the Cooperative Education program is a partnership effort where the student, the employer, and the University all participate on an equal basis in an effort to make the educational experience richer and more meaningful.
+The Cooperative Education and Internship program strives for partnerships where the student, the employer, and NMSU all participate on an equal basis to make the educational experience richer and more meaningful.